 It may seem odd, but there is a piece of tech that can help you get overcome your tech addiction.
 Pavlok is a wristband that has been designed to stop you from overusing your other tech and devices, such as your smartphone or tablet.

 It helps you to set goals and change your habits, with positive reinforcement if you manage to stay on track.
 Fall off the wagon and check your notifications one too many times, and you will be penalised.
 You might get an electric shock, or public messages posted on your Facebook page saying that you have spent too much time online.
 You can also use the vibrate or beep stimuli if zap is not right for you.

 Essential reading: Review, Pavlok – zap yourself into breaking bad habits

 The electrical stimulus is carefully designed so that it is enough to be uncomfortable, but not so strong that it hurts.
 It’s a lot like a static shock you get when you touch a doorknob after rubbing your feet on the carpet.
 Pretty soon, your brain associates the stimulus with the bad habit, creating an aversion.

-Pavloc says its wearable can be trained to help you overcome a host of bad habits.
+Pavloc says its wearable can be trained to help you overcome a host of other bad habits as well.
 This includes: smoking, swearing, overeating, hitting snooze, lack of productivity, all work and no play, snacking, hair picking, skin picking and procrastinating.

 The studies so far have been done with wristbands.
-However, as we move away from the wrist with wearable tech, solutions could be found that monitor a wider range of reactions and are not so easy to remove or fool.
+However, as we move away from the wrist, solutions could be found that monitor a wider range of reactions and are not so easy to remove or fool.

 Like this article?
 Subscribe to our monthly newsletter to never miss out!